 Mr. Kussin develops, implements and maintains a comprehensive program that maximizes philanthropic support for all of Emerson’s charitable components and affiliates.
 In addition, he provides strategic oversight and direction for the Emerson Health Care Foundation, the hospital’s fundraising arm.
 Guided by a volunteer board, the Emerson Health Care Foundation raises millions of dollars annually for facility enhancements, technology investments and clinical advancement through special appeals, fundraising campaigns, the Emerson Hospital Auxiliary and the support of corporators who serve as ambassadors for the hospital in their local communities.
 Previously, Mr. Kussin served as the director of development at Nashoba Brooks School in Concord and as the director of development at Suffolk University in Boston.
 He holds a Bachelor of Science in business administration and marketing management from the University of Vermont.

 Ms. Fosberg has worked for nearly 20 years as a leader in the health care information systems industry.
-Prior to joining Emerson she worked in the Caritas Christi system (now Steward Healthcare) for ten years.
+Prior to joining Emerson she worked for Caritas Christi Health Care (now Steward Health Care) for ten years.
 In her current role as Emerson Hospital’s chief information officer, she provides direction to the health system’s strategy, policy and implementation of information technology and telecommunication systems.
 Her team delivers a premium service level for support of the desktops, software, and data center infrastructure, as well as biomedical and diagnostic imaging equipment used by the clinicians and support staff.
-Ms. Fosberg has helped shepherd the Emerson health system (including its urgent care centers and medical offices) and its 75 affiliated physician offices to a highly-reliable and secure electronic medical records (EMR) platform.
-Under her leadership of the information services department, Emerson was designated as one of Healthcare’s Most Wired Hospitals in 2016 and 2017 by the American Hospital Association and since 2009 has been named a HIMSS Analytics stage 6 hospital, which measures the adoption and utilization of EMR functions.
 Ms. Fosberg has been recognized in Becker’s Healthcare as a Top 100 CIOs to Know in 2016 and 2018, and she was named a “Rising Star” by Health Management Technology.
 She holds a Bachelor of Science in healthcare management and policy from the University of New Hampshire.